 If you’re looking for spectacular views of Bow Lake and the Bow Lake Glacier within minutes of starting out on a hike – along with loads of wildflowers, then don’t miss the hike to Helen Lake.
 You only need a half day if you go only as far as Helen Lake, but it’s worth at least hiking up the ridge for even better views.

 And for those of you who don’t mind a little scrambling then continue for another half hour to reach the small summit of Cirque Peak.
-Its 14 kilometres round trip to reach the ridge above Helen Lake along with 550 meters of elevation gain.
+Its 14 km round trip to reach the ridge above Helen Lake along with 550 m of elevation gain.